 Special schools converting to academy status are not required to have a sponsor, although they are free to work with any external organisation.

 Yes.
 All schools are required to carry out a consultation but it is up to them to decide whom and how to consult.
 There is no specified length of time for the consultation and schools have flexibility in how it is conducted.
 None of the schools which have already converted has had any problems with the process of consultation, which is very straightforward.
-Examples are available in the conversion guide.
+Examples are available in the conversion guide on the website.

-For maintained special schools converting to academy status during the period covered by the financial year 2012-13, the funding they receive for this period will comprise two components.
+For special schools converting during 2011-12, the funding they receive for the academic year 2011/12 will comprise two components:

 Maintained special schools wishing to convert to academy status will not be able to change their characteristics, including the number of places for which they are funded and the types of special educational needs they provide for, as part of the conversion process.
 The number of pupil places for which the academy will be funded will be based on the number of places for which the special school is funded currently.
 Likewise, the types of special educational needs the special academy will provide for will be based on the types of needs provided for currently by the special school.

-There will be scope to change the characteristics of the special academy in the future, so as to ensure that provision for children with special educational needs (SEN) or disabilities remains flexible and responsive to local need and parent choice.
-In such instances, the Education Funding Agency (EFA) would consider the case for the change(s), with the final decision resting with the Secretary of State.
+There will be scope to change the characteristics of the special academy in the future, so as to ensure that provision for children with special educational needs or disabilities remains flexible and responsive to local need and parent choice.
+In such instances, the Young People’s Learning Agency would consider the case for the change(s), with the final decision resting with the Secretary of State.

-Your school will be free to discuss its plans with any local partners, including the LA.
-The Academies Act 2010 has removed the need for the LA to approve your plans.
+Your school will be free to discuss its plans with any local partners, including the local authority.
+The Academies Act 2010 has removed the need for the local authority to approve your plans.
 All that will be required is a resolution passed by the governing body.
 Once the Secretary of State has confirmed that your school will become an academy, the Secretary of State will direct the local authority to cease to maintain it.

-Academies are independent schools and are not maintained by a LA.
+Academies are independent schools and are not maintained by a local authority.
 Being at the centre of your community, you will want to work with other schools and local partners.
-Special academies will wish to maintain close and collaborative relationships with LAs, who are in effect commissioning their services on behalf of the children and young people for whom those LAs hold a statutory responsibility.
-Conversion to academy status provides an opportunity to redefine the terms of the relationship between special schools and LAs, with the special academy being more autonomous whilst operating in a culture of collaboration with LAs.
+Special academies will wish to maintain close and collaborative relationships with local authorities, who are in effect commissioning their services on behalf of the children and young people for whom those local authorities hold a statutory responsibility.
+Conversion to academy status provides an opportunity to redefine the terms of the relationship between special schools and local authorities, with the special academy being more autonomous whilst operating in a culture of collaboration with local authorities.